1. ABOUT THE HUMAN CONDITION

 As Professor Harry Prosen, a former president of the Canadian Psychiatric Association, has said: ‘I have no doubt this biological explanation of the human condition is the holy grail of insight we have sought for the psychological rehabilitation of the human race.’

-A short video of Jeremy explaining his crucial his crucial human-race-transforming explanation of the human condition is presented in , while the more detailed description can be found in .
+A short video of Jeremy explaining his crucial human-race-transforming explanation of the human condition is presented in , while the more detailed description can be found in .
 And you can learn about those who have recognised the elements of instinct and intellect in producing our condition in .